Size ranking: 57th

 Telescopium represents the type of long, unwieldy refractor suspended from a pole known as an aerial telescope, as used by J. D. Cassini at Paris Observatory.
 The reason for the great length was to reduce chromatic aberration (false colour) produced by the crude lenses of that time.

-As a result, Lacaille’s Beta Telescopii, positioned in the pulley at the top of the mast, is now Eta Sagittarii; Gamma Telescopii, in the upper part of the refractor’s tube, is G Scorpii; and Lacaille’s Theta Telescopii, which marked the telescope’s objective lens, is humble 45 Ophiuchi (also known as d Ophiuchi).
+As a result of these revisions, Lacaille’s Beta Telescopii, positioned in the pulley at the top of the mast, is now Eta Sagittarii; Gamma Telescopii, in the upper part of the refractor’s tube, is G Scorpii; and Lacaille’s Theta Telescopii, which marked the telescope’s objective lens, is humble 45 Ophiuchi (also known as d Ophiuchi).
 See here for a modern chart of this area.
 Its brightest star, Alpha Telescopii, is magnitude 3.5.

 © Ian Ridpath.
 All rights reserved

 Telescopium, shown under the name Tubus Astronomicus on Chart XV of the Uranographia by Johann Bode (1801), was envisaged as a long-tubed refractor operated by ropes and pulleys.
-For Lacaille’s original depiction, see here.
+Click here for Lacaille’s original depiction.